fastforwardlabs/mdffreport12/src/03-technical.md

 ## Deep Learning for Anomaly Detection

-As data becomes high dimensional, it is increasingly challenging to effectively learn a model of normal behaviour across variables within each model.
+As data becomes high dimensional, it is increasingly challenging to effectively learn a model of normal behavior across variables.
 In this chapter, we will review a set of relevant deep learning model architectures and how they can be applied to the task of anomaly detection.
-As discussed in [Background](#background), anomaly detection using each of these models is explored as a function of how they can be applied first in modeling normal behaviour within data, and then generating an anomaly score.
+As discussed in [Background](#background), anomaly detection involves first learning a model of normal behavior, then generating anomaly scores that can be used to identify anomalous activity.

-The deep learning approaches discussed below typically consist of two important components - an encoder that learns to generate an internal representation of the input data, and a decoder which attempts to reconstruct the original input based on this internal representation.
+The deep learning approaches discussed here typically consist of two principal
+components: an encoder that learns to generate an internal representation of the input data, and a decoder that attempts to reconstruct the original input based on this internal representation.
 While the exact techniques for encoding and decoding vary across models, the overall benefit they offer is the ability to learn the distribution of normal input data and construct a measure of